 Everything we've said so far is really a precursor to the camera.
 Well, cameras plural.
 It was always the visual sell for the P20 Pro, what with its "triple O" appearance and "See Mooore" promotion, thus it's a major reason people are going to consider buying this flagship.

-Huawei has gone from dual to triple lenses in the P20 Pro, taking the principle of its previous cameras - with one dedicated RGB and one dedicated monochrome sensor - and throwing a third "tele" lens into the mix for zoom, while hugely upping the resolution stakes to 40-megapixels maximum too.
+Huawei has gone from dual to triple lenses in the P20 Pro, taking the principle of its previous cameras – with one dedicated RGB and one dedicated monochrome sensor (something, oddly, that the Mate 20 Pro ditches for all-RGB) – and throwing a third 'tele' lens into the mix for zoom, while hugely upping the resolution stakes to 40-megapixels maximum too.

 Whereas we've sometimes felt past Huawei cameras have produced images that are too grainy or have lacked bite in low-light conditions, the P20 Pro's images are every bit the counter to that.
 Shooting in a darkened cinema?
 No problem.
 This camera phone's autofocus – which, in Pro mode, you can actively see working as square focus points dynamically move about on screen – is impressive in a multitude of lighting conditions.
 The image processing ensures quality results even from such dark conditions too.

 The same extends to video.
 As we noted in our preview, the 960fps slow-motion (at 720p) matches the Samsung Galaxy S9, but the P20 Pro "can make this work in lower light conditions, whereas the Samsung S9 basically captures a noisy mush".
 Yep, the Samsung is good in low light – but the Huawei is that bit better.
 We'd say the same against the Google Pixel 2, too, as we found in our side-by-side test (link below; caveat: this was before Night Sight mode was introduced to Google's phones).